 I can’t afford it, and even if it’s free there must be a catch.

 This is important.
 Before embarking on a program, make sure you examine the fine print so you can be certain there’s no costly up-sell after the ‘free’ service.
 Call the provider or the advisory service and ask them to explain why it’s so cheap, or what the catch might be.
 If they’re cagey about the details, stay away.
 Get a proper price list for all services and make your decision based on expertise, cost and verifiable feedback from other clients.
 We’ve heard too many stories about ‘free’ services that have some sort of heinous upsell hiding in the background.
 On that note – all our prices are clearly marked on our website!

 What if they tell me that my creative practice is not really a business?

-For me, all those years ago, this was my fear.
-I had a horrible suspicion that the business advisor would question my decision to start a film production company and tell me to give up on my dreams and get a ‘real job’ instead.
-Perhaps I should be grateful to that fear – it’s what prompted me to start a business advisory service specifically for creatives, so those pessimistic sentiments would never be shared with creatives ever again.
-Again, if your advisor makes you feel stupid, that’s their incompetence and not your fault.
-Work with an organisation that supports creative business and you shouldn’t encounter that issue.
+When I avoided seeing a business advisor all those years ago, this was my main fear.
+I had a horrible suspicion that they would question my decision to start a film production company and tell me to give up on my dreams and get a ‘real job’ instead.
+It had certainly happened before!
+If your advisor makes you feel stupid in any way, that’s their incompetence and not your fault.
+Break up with them and seek advice elsewhere from a more professional source.

-I think if the offer of trustworthy and affordable advice is there, take it!
-I like to think that advice from a trusted source is like a combination of hand-holding and guidance to help you make your own decisions and be accountable to what you want – from your life, your business or your craft.
-It’s another way of looking at a challenge, a little push in the right direction, a confirmation of what you already suspect, and ideally a transfer of wisdom from one person to another.
+Eventually I got over my own fear of advice and sought out the help I needed to get my business off the ground.
+Now, of course, I run an organisation centred around providing education and advice to creative professionals, so clearly the benefits were profound.
+Good advice from a trusted source is a combination of hand-holding and guidance to help you make your own decisions and be accountable to what you want – from your life, your business or your craft.
+It’s another way of looking at a challenge, a little push in the right direction, a confirmation of what you already suspect, and ideally a transfer of wisdom between two clever creative people.